 How to Position Surround Back Speakers

-Positioning surround backs speakers is based on your surround configuration.
+Positioning your surround back speakers is based on your surround configuration.

 5.1 Surround Configuration